Nick181818/G16_VLSI/Final Capstone Project/GAYAZ/README.md

 # <i><b>STRV32I</i></b>
-STRV32I is actually a RISC-v.
-RISC-V 32 refers to the 32-bit version of the RISC-V instruction set architecture (ISA).
+STRV32I is actually a RISC-V. RISC-V 32 refers to the 32-bit version of the RISC-V instruction set architecture (ISA).
 Like its 64-bit counterpart, RISC-V 32 is based on the principles of Reduced Instruction Set Computing (RISC).
 RISC-V 32 is a version of the RISC-V instruction set architecture that operates with 32-bit data and addresses.
 It  prioritizes simplicity and efficiency in processor design.
 RISC-V 32, like its 64-bit counterpart, is modular, open-source, and allows for optional extensions to support specific functionalities.
 It's suitable for a wide range of applications, from embedded systems to smartphones, offering versatility and flexibility.